ucs-compute-solutions/openshift43-installer/README.md

 2. Run `openshift-install create ignition-configs`.

 3. Fill out a terraform.tfvars file with the ignition configs generated.
 There is an example terraform.tfvars file in this directory named terraform.tfvars.example.
-The example file is set up for use with the dev cluster running at vcsa.vmware.devcluster.openshift.com.
 At a minimum, you need to set values for the following variables.
 * cluster_id
 * cluster_domain
 * vsphere_user